 Maitland and Morpeth

-2 Aussie Travellers about helping you explore more of the Asia Pacific region, including our beautiful Australia.
-Today they fill us on all the great food you can find in the Hunter region of NSW.
+2 Aussie Travellers fill us in on all the great food you can find in the Hunter region of NSW.

 While many are familiar with the fabulous wineries in the Hunter Valley, Maitland and Morpeth are less well known.
 These adjacent country towns have developed a strong foodie culture that is the perfect foil to their regions supply of world-class wines, farm-fresh produce and quality artisan foods.
 The chef’s and owners of the innovative local cafés, restaurants and bakeries have put the towns on the map as a must-visit destination for food lovers.